- What is psychological treatment?

 Do you offer couples counselling?

 I do not offer couples counselling, as the majority of my training and experience has been with individuals.
 I do find that it can be helpful to spend at least one appointment meeting with you together with your partner or another significant family member.
 This is because sometimes family members have useful perspectives to share about your difficulties, or they might be wondering how best to support you.
-I am also very happy to provide your family members with recommendations if they wish to seek their own support.
+I am also very happy to provide your family members with recommendations if they wish to seek their own psychological treatment.

 Do you work with children?